Finding a Top Financial Advisor Firm in Yardley, Pennsylvania

 Covered Bridge Advisors Background

 Covered Bridge Advisors is the second firm founded by Luciani.
 He established the first one, Capital Planning Advisory Group, in 1988, and merged it with Cantor Fitzgerald Wealth Partners in 2014.
-He started Covered Bridge in 2017 and is the sole owner.
+He started Covered Bridge in 2017 and is the principal owner to this day.

 The practice offers customized portfolio management services on a discretionary or non-discretionary basis.
 It also provides financial planning and third-party money manager recommendations.